Gele Trekking

 Yak Kharka

-After breakfast we will trek to the upper regions of Annapurna and Monang, reaching the highland yak pasture.
+After breakfast we will trek to the upper regions of Annapurna and Monang, reaching the highland yak pastures.
 We will be arriving earlier in the day.
 Afterwards, we will have the option to embark on a short hike nearby.

-A: Trek for 4 to 5 hours.
+A: Trek for 4 to 5 hours

-B: Includes teahouse room and breakfast.
+B: Includes teahouse room and breakfast

-C: Elevation 4,000 metres(13,125 ft)
+C: Elevation 4,000 metres (13,125 ft)

 Day 8